chalatz/tours/pages/links/ancient-sites/filerimos.md

   desc: ''
 - title: Monastery of Filerimos
   desc: The monastery was destroyed during the Turkish occupation.
 The Italians rebuilt
-    the monastery during their occupation and kept it open with monks from the Capuchin Order.
-Behind the church are the monks' cells, the walls of which are decorated with mosaic depictions of saints.
-During the war the monks returned to Italy and since then the monastery has been closed.
-The main church of the monastery was more like a small chapel to the Virgin Mary and young couples had romantic weddings there.
+    the monastery during their occupation (1912 - 1943) and kept it open with monks from the Catholic Capuchin Order.
+Behind the church are the monks’ cells, the walls of which are decorated with mosaic depictions of saints.
+During the 2WW the monks returned to Italy and since then the monastery has been closed.
+The central church of the monastery was more sort of a small chapel to the Virgin Mary and young couples had romantic weddings there.
   gallery_rows:
   - figures:
     - thumb: img/filerimos_hill/filerimos_monastery_1_thumb.jpg